hashicorp/terraform-provider-awscc/docs/resources/datazone_data_source.md

 <a id="nestedatt--configuration--redshift_run_configuration--relational_filter_configurations"></a>
 ### Nested Schema for `configuration.redshift_run_configuration.relational_filter_configurations`

-Required:
+Optional:

 - `database_name` (String) The database name specified in the relational filter configuration for the data source.

-Optional:

 - `filter_expressions` (Attributes List) The filter expressions specified in the relational filter configuration for the data source. (see [below for nested schema](#nestedatt--configuration--redshift_run_configuration--relational_filter_configurations--filter_expressions))
 - `schema_name` (String) The schema name specified in the relational filter configuration for the data source.

 <a id="nestedatt--configuration--redshift_run_configuration--relational_filter_configurations--filter_expressions"></a>
 ### Nested Schema for `configuration.redshift_run_configuration.relational_filter_configurations.filter_expressions`

-Required:
+Optional:

 - `expression` (String)
 - `type` (String) The search filter expression type.